srinju/web-analytics-project/README.md

   1. recheck the api/track endpoint (it may throw ERROR)
   2. CORS ERROR in tracking script and track api endpoint
   3. signin password checks
   4. other users k liye add website kaam nhi kr rha h
+  5. see screenshot and update the next config file to handle the cors issue